 SC19 considered the outputs of the Informal Small Group 2 (ISG02) convened to discuss the future operation of the Scientific Committee, recorded in Attachment H.

-SC19 recommended that the options outlined in the Table to Attachment be further explored by the Secretariat, SC Chair, Vice-Chair and Convenors in order to develop recommendations for improving the structure and functioning of the SC, to be presented to SC20.
+SC19 recommended that the options outlined in the Tables to Attachment H be further explored by the Secretariat, SC Chair, Vice-Chair and Convenors in order to develop recommendations for improving the structure and functioning of the SC, to be presented to SC20.

 SC19 recommended that the Commission consider reducing the length of SC to 7 days in 2024.
 The length of future SC meetings should be further considered following the 7-day SC20, particularly considering the workload for subsequent SC meetings.